Tips to Prevent Rhabdomyolysis

 SLOW DOWN

 If you think that you are at risk that may be a cue its time to slow down.
-It is time to take a rest break in a shady area and pour water on your head.
+It is time to take a rest break in a shady area, cool down and pour water on your head.
 Massage your fatigued muscles and allow your body to process the torn muscle tissue.
-If you are in a race – it is ok to stop and allow your body to heal.
+If you are in a race – it is ok to stop and allow your body to process waste.
 You do not want to end up in the local emergency room with a case of this.

 DONT EXERCISE TO EXHAUSTION

 There has been a trend in the past decade to exercise to exhaustion.
 That is ok once or twice a week if you are an elite athlete and training for a big event.
 Exercising to exhaustion every time you workout is not a good recipe in anyone’s book.
 Taking care of your body means making sure that you are having proper rest and sleep cycles.
-We do believe in high intensity workouts but not exercising to exhaustion during a workout.
+We do believe in high intensity workouts but not exercising to exhaustion during a workout – every single time.

 DURING A RACE

 If you are in a long distance endurance race that is a different story.
 Your are a highly conditioned athlete and have trained hard all year long.
 You are on a 300 mile race in the mountains at altitude.
 You are trying to push to the next check in station that is miles away.
 You are on your second day of a five day race.
-Your goal is so strong to make it to the next station but are becoming more dehydrated under the intense sun.
+Your goal is to make it to the next station but are becoming more dehydrated under the intense sun.
 As endurance athletes we are trained to push past the point of exhaustion while training in hot conditions.
 How do we know when to push forward vs stopping for a rest?
-If you believe you have the slightest form of rhabdo then make a preventitive measure and rest and hydrate.
+If you believe you have the slightest form of rhabdo then make a preventative measure and rest and hydrate.
+Find the nearest aid station and do not keep going.

 STAY FIT